Patching

 With be applied in the following order:

-If a user configures their build environment in development mode, patches will not be applied if a package defines a development revision.
+If a user configures their build environment in development mode, patches will not be applied by default if a package defines a development revision.
 The idea is that a development revision is most likely the bleeding edge source of a package and does not need any patches.
 If a user configures their build environment in local-sources mode and a package is defined as internal, patches will not be applied to the sources.
 This is to prevent the patching system from making unexpected modifications to a developer’s local sources.